 The efficiency of the lighting in the grow room can be strongly increased by covering your grow room with reflective materials.
 You could paint the walls with mat white paint or cover the walls with white plastic.
 Ensure that the room can be easily cleaned because spraying might pollute the walls quite a bit.
 Most sorts of your “favorite plants” remain in their vegetative (grow) state when the light cycle is maintained at 18 hours.
-Your “favorite plant” is a so called short day plant, in this we mean that the plant will start flowering when we shorten the light period.
+Your “favorite plant” is a so-called short-day plant, in this we mean that the plant will start flowering when we shorten the light period.
 Plants are initiated into the flowering phase by shortening the day period to 12 hours on and 12 hours off per 24 hours.
 Your “favorite plants” that originate from the tropics do not react to changing day lengths but flower after a certain time.
-That is logical if you realize that a day in the tropics lasts approximately 12 hours the whole year round.
+That is logical if you realize that a day in the tropics lasts approximately 12 hours the whole year-round.
 The lamp must hang at a distance from the plants that will not cause any scorching of the leaves.
-This distance differs with the wattage of the lamp.
+This distance differs from the wattage of the lamp.
 We recommend a distance of: 400 Watt- 45 cm; 600 Watt- 85 cm; 1000 Watt- 105 cm.
 Don’t hang the lamp any higher above the plants than necessary.

-In urban areas the carbon dioxide concentration might increase to a higher value than the normal 0.03% which is 300 ppm (parts per million).
-From regular horticulture we know that adding extra carbon dioxide to a concentration of 0.15% highly stimulates the
+In urban areas, the carbon dioxide concentration might increase to a higher value than the normal 0.03% which is 300 ppm (parts per million).
+From regular horticulture, we know that adding extra carbon dioxide to a concentration of 0.15% highly stimulates the

-growth and the speed of photo-synthesis.
+growth and the speed of photosynthesis.
 This results in faster and higher yields.
 This yield increasing effect is most powerful with intensive lighting and inert substrate cultivation, such as rock wool.
 Another effect that has been reported by growers is the

 fact that a higher carbon dioxide concentration makes the plants less sensitive to higher temperatures.

 A third effect is that there is less need to ventilate (unless the humidity is too high) because you don t depend on carbon dioxide from the outside air.
-In greenhouses the exhaust gas of oil-fired central heating is conducted back into the greenhouse.
+In greenhouses, the exhaust gas of oil-fired central heating is conducted back into the greenhouse.
 To raise

 the carbon dioxide concentration in grow rooms, it is usually supplied from bottles.
 There are two ways to provide for more carbon dioxide in the grow room.

 (I) The cheapest way is to buy a pressure regulator that can be adjusted so that after ventilation (when carbon dioxide is dispelled from the room) the right amount of carbon dioxide will be released inside again.
 The exact quantity you need is something you have to work out yourself.
 You calculate this as follows: Length x Width x Height of the grow room in meters gives the volume of the room in cubic meters.
 One cubic meter is 1000 liters.
-If for instance you want to increase the concentration from 0.03% to the required level of 0.15%, you need to add 0.12% carbon dioxide.
-Suppose your grow room measures 2 x 2 x 3m , which is 12000 liters.
+If for instance, you want to increase the concentration from 0.03% to the required level of 0.15%, you need to add 0.12% carbon dioxide.
+Suppose you grow room measures 2 x 2 x 3m, which is 12000 liters.
 0.12% of 12000 liters is 14.4 liters.
 So to this room, 14.4 liters of carbon dioxide should be added to obtain an optimal gas concentration.
 This needs to be done after every exhaust period.
 This only needs to be done during the “day period”, because the plants only use carbon dioxide when the light is on.
 One kilo of carbon dioxide is approximately 500 liters.
-So a 10 kilogram bottle contains approximately 5000 liters.
+So a 10-kilogram bottle contains approximately 5000 liters.
 This means that a grow room of 2 x 2 x 3m needs two

 bottles per grow period.

-(II) The second system to keep the concentration of carbon dioxide at the right percentage is by the use of a carbon dioxide meter and a computer controlled pressure regulator.
+(II) The second system to keep the concentration of carbon dioxide at the right percentage is by the use of a carbon dioxide meter and a computer-controlled pressure regulator.
 The concentration of gas is constantly measured and the computer makes sure that with a too low concentration, the right quantity of gas is added.
 The ventilator could also be connected to this computer.
 This system is not cheap but once it has been installed you don’t need to worry about it anymore.

 The recommended day temperature with the cultivation of your “favorite plant” lies between 25 and 28 deg C. With higher temperatures the growth will slow down and the yield and quality will decrease (many growers experience this during summer).
-In the dark, other chemical reactions occur in the plant than in daytime.
+In the dark, other chemical reactions occur in the plant than in the daytime.
 A lower temperature suits them best.
-The recommended night temperature lies between 15 and 20 deg C. With temperatures lower than 15 deg C the growth is obstructed, lower than 10 deg C the growth stagnates and lower than 5 deg C will damage the plant.
+The recommended night temperature lies between 15 and 20 deg C. With temperatures lower than 15 deg C the growth is obstructed, lower than 10 deg C the growth stagnates, and lower than 5 deg C will damage the plant.
 The most ideal situation would be a grow room with both heating and air-conditioning.

 The roots are especially sensitive to low temperatures.
 The absorption of nutrients through the roots is an active process.
-This means that the root needs energy to absorb the nutrients, but also to be able to select these nutrients.
+This means that the root needs the energy to absorb the nutrients, but also to be able to select these nutrients.
 The root can, to a certain

 point, choose which and how much nutrient it absorbs.
-This process can be seriously disturbed with too low a temperature, because then there is insufficient energy available for this process.
+This process can be seriously disturbed with too low a temperature because then there is insufficient energy available for this process.
 Therefore you have to make sure that when watering the plants the water is approximately 23 deg C. With cultivation on rock wool the nutrient solution temperature is held constant with the use of a special twin glass sleeved aquarium heater that has a built-in thermostat.

 It speaks for itself that the plant must receive enough water.
 Don’t forget that the water needs of a plant, in time, can strongly differ.
 Freshly transplanted seedlings and cuttings require less water than a flowering adult plant.
-It is of great importance that the plant has a well developed and healthy set of roots for the optimal absorption of water (and the nutrients that will be mentioned here after).
+It is of great importance that the plant has a well developed and healthy set of roots for the optimal absorption of water (and the nutrients that will be mentioned hereafter).
 Most of the water absorbed by the plant is evaporated via the leaves.
 By doing so the air in the grow room becomes humid.

 important to keep the RH low (40% to 50%) because it could cause the buds to rot.
 If the humidity is too high, you need to exhaust more air.
 If the humidity is too low you could first try to increase it by hanging some wet (clean!) towels or sheets in the room and by often spraying the underside of the leaves (normal tap water).
 If this is not sufficient you might consider buying a humidifier.